United States at the 1988 Summer Olympics

-The United States of America (USA) competed at the 1988 Summer Olympics in Seoul, South Korea.
+The United States of America (USA), the previous host of the 1984 Summer Olympics in Los Angeles, California, competed at the 1988 Summer Olympics in Seoul, South Korea.
 527 competitors, 332 men and 195 women, took part in 230 events in 27 sports.

+Medal totals

 The United States finished outside of the top two in the overall medal count (third behind the Soviet Union and East Germany) for the first time and in the gold medal count for only the second time.
-That was mainly caused by the extensive state-sponsored doping programs that were developed in these communist countries to fulfil their political agenda on an international stage.
+It was revealed thereafter that the Soviet Union and East Germany operated extensive state-sponsored doping programs to prepare for the Games.

 Medalists

 The following U.S. competitors won medals at the games.
 In the by discipline sections below, medalists' names are bolded.